Ifycode-experiments/less-css-helper-library/README.md

 The [less-css-helper-library](https://github.com/code-collabo/less-css-helper-library) for css, less and frontend projects.
 Related (css) key value pairs often used together are stored in css classes for easy use, reuse and to help quickly structure your projects.
 Styles or classes do not reflect personal preference(s), ***built-in css styles*** are only made accessible in your projects just by adding a class to an html element.

-## v1.0.0 styles & classes
+## Styles & classes
-v1.0.0 contains some [reset styles](https://github.com/code-collabo/less-css-helper-library/blob/main/less/01-base/reset.less) and classes which you can apply on html elements.
+The library provides some [reset styles](https://github.com/code-collabo/less-css-helper-library/blob/main/less/01-base/reset.less) and classes which you can apply on html elements.

 #### [display-related](https://github.com/code-collabo/less-css-helper-library/blob/main/less/02-style/display.less) classes:
 * `.block`